kildevaeld/HttpServer/README.md

 ```

 ## Middleware
 Middleware is run in the order, which they are "Used".
-If a middleware ends the the request (eg. Sends a response to the client), the remaining middleware in the stack, will not be run.
+If a middleware ends the the request (eg. Sends a response to the client), the remaining middleware in the stack will not be run.

 ```csharp